MicrosoftDocs/cloud-adoption-framework/docs/scenarios/sap/sap-power-platform-extend-landing-zone.md

 #### SAP ERP connector

 This connector requires an on-premises data gateway: a locally installed Windows client application that serves as a bridge between your local on-premises data sources and services in the Microsoft cloud.
 It provides quick, high-security data transfer and requires no inbound ports to your network.
-Only outbound ports are needed to reach the Azure web service to which the gateway connects.
+It only needs outbound ports to reach the Azure web service to which the gateway connects.

 - The on-premises gateway should be installed on a Windows VM in close proximity to the SAP system and positioned behind a firewall, as illustrated in the architecture diagram.
 - Segment on-premises data gateways for nonproduction and production SAP environments.